Policy on Data Privacy

 6. DATA INTEGRITY: Onyx will use Personal Information only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the employee.
 Onyx will take reasonable steps to ensure that personal data is relevant to its intended use, is accurate, complete and up-to-date.
 Onyx shall retain Personal Information as is commercially reasonable for the purposes which such Personal Information was originally collected, or was subsequently consented to by the employee.
 Onyx shall apply this policy to any Personal Information so retained.

 7. ACCESS AND CORRECTION: Upon request, Onyx will grant employees reasonable access to the Personal Information that it holds about them.
 In addition, Onyx will take reasonable steps to permit employees to correct, amend or delete Personal Information that is demonstrated to be inaccurate or incomplete.
+We will respond to your request to access within thirty (30) days.
 Onyx may limit or deny access to Personal Information as permitted by the Safe Harbor Principles.
 For example, Onyx may limit an employee’s access to Personal Information where the burden or expense of providing access would be disproportionate to the risks to the employee’s privacy or where the legitimate rights of persons other than the employee would or could reasonably be expected to be violated.

 Onyx will conduct compliance audits of its relevant privacy practices to verify adherence to this Policy, including an annual self-assessment.
 Onyx will investigate any suspected breach of this Policy.
 Onyx will take all reasonable measures against any employee that Onyx determines is in violation of this policy, including disciplinary action.
 Onyx will take reasonable measures against any agent or non-agent Data Processor that Onyx determines is in violation of this policy, up to and including termination.